Financial Advisers are facing increasing compliance costs and as a result are being forced to let go many of their less affluent clients.

 - Try to do it themselves, using good robo-advice or financial planning products.

-The long-term loss of clients to alternative sources of advice could have long-term implications.
-At what point, is it that the orphaned client is likely to return to the same financial adviser?
-Probably never!
+The long-term loss of clients to alternative sources of advice could have ongoing implications.
+At what point is an orphaned client likely to return to the same financial adviser?

-FinTechs have been developing products for Financial Advisers to resolve this problem.
-However, many Dealer Groups tend to restrict the products available to their advisers.
+FinTech develops products for Financial Advisers to resolve this problem.
+However, many Dealer Groups restrict the products available to their advisers.

 Financial Mappers is one solution Dealer Groups should consider.
-Their advisers can still use the preferred large and expensive platforms such as X-Plan, but at the same time allow their financial advisers to bring in new clients without providing advice or product recommendations.
+Advisers can still use large and expensive platforms such as X-Plan, but allow their financial advisers to bring in new clients without advising or recommending products.

 Glenis Phillips SF FIN – Designer of Financial Mappers